-The permanent perimeter diversion channels located along the outside of the Landfill are designed to direct flow of stormwater run-on, from the 25-year, 24-hour storm event that would otherwise run-on to the Landfill.
-Temporary perimeter diversion channels were installed for liner construction along the eastern and western perimeter of the west Active Landfill Area.
-Eastern and western perimeter diversion channels designed to prevent run-on to the active portion of the Landfill for the 25-year, 24-hour storm event are planned to be built in 2017 and 2018, respectively.
-The re-directed flow is collected by an 84-inch reinforced concrete pipe that conveys the run-on around the Pond then discharges to Robinson Run, a tributary to the West Fork River.
+The permanent perimeter diversion channels located along the outside of the Landfill are designed to direct flow of stormwater run-on from the 25-year, 24-hour storm event that would otherwise run-on to the Landfill.
+Temporary perimeter diversion channels installed for liner construction along the eastern perimeter of the Active Landfill Area were designed to prevent run-on to the active portion of the Landfill for the 25-year, 24-hour storm event.
+The re-directed flow can be routed to an 84-inch pipe that conveys the run-on around the Pond then discharges to Robinson Run, a tributary to the West Fork River.
 Depending on the phase of landfill development, diversion channels may be routed to collection channels and drain to the Pond.
-The planned Landfill expansion will be constructed with diversion channels to route run-on stormwater from a 25-year, 24-hour storm event.

-Design calculations for the diversion channels can be found in the Permit Applications noted in Section 5.0.
+Design calculations for the diversion channels can be found in the Permit Applications noted in Section 5.0 (References).